Seunaj/seunaj.github.io/_portfolio/portfolio-1.md

 ---
-title: "self-renewal machine learning framework for wireless network optimization"
+title: "Self-renewal machine learning framework for wireless network optimization"
 excerpt: "We propose a self-renewal ML (SRML) approach for the optimization of wireless network capacity.
 The SRML method incrementally improves the throughput maximization of future optimization instances through the design of a data selection algorithm for fine-tuning an application identification model.
 Our proposed SRML method reduces the computational complexity and achieves a higher solution efficiency. <br/><img src='/images/SRML architecture.jpg' width='500' height='300'>"
 collection: portfolio
 ---